How to Prepare Yourself and Others for Encounters With Immigration Enforcement

 We must all resist these cruel and senseless detentions and deportations.
 A good way to do that is to share information with friends, loved ones, relatives, and neighbors who may be at risk—information about their rights and what they need to do to be prepared.

-Be sure to visit our Immigration Enforcement page.
 We’ve put together a lot of information on how you can protect yourself and people in your community in the event of ICE sweeps.
 Our guide for educators is filled with information and resources for teachers or administrators who want to learn how they can protect their undocumented students.
 We also have model resolutions for K-12 schools and colleges and universities that wish to officially adopt protection policies for their undocumented students.

 Our know-your-rights guides have been translated into several languages and include a card someone who is stopped by ICE can hand to the ICE agent to insist on their right to speak to an attorney before signing anything.
 Print out the cards and share them widely!